bxlab/metaWRAP/README.md

  metaWRAP read_qc -h
  ```

- As of 2018, metaWRAP is being actively improved and developed, so please check for updates regularly: ```conda update -c ursky metawrap-binning```
+ As of 2018, metaWRAP is being actively improved and developed, so please check for updates regularly: `conda update -c ursky metawrap-mg`

 ## DATABASES